BCRPA's DB Perks and Associates GRADUATING STUDENT SCHOLARSHIP AWARD

 - A well-crafted written work of up to 500 words (two pages) summarizing:

-- how the knowledge, skills, and abilities learned in the program contribute to the student’s understanding of and leadership within the recreation and parks field; and how the student models these qualities.
+- How the student models these qualities.
 The essay should highlight critical thinking and understanding of the field, and convey what excites the student about the field.

 - One (1) letter of reference from an instructor or program leader supporting the nomination which references their and the institution’s observations on how the student meets the nomination criteria.

 - Photos of the nominee, including a current digital headshot photo, as well as 3 to 5 additional photos that showcases how recreation and parks has been a part of their life, from any age.